An American experiment

 As a white friend myself, I don’t have a hard time seeing the world from their point of view.
 But as a communicator, I am struggling to figure out what they think they’re trying to achieve, or who they think they’re talking to.

-A conservative friend of mine posted a quote from Wall Street Journal column complaining that what’s happening with the protests is “about more than statues and history.
+A conservative friend of mine posted a quote from a Wall Street Journal column complaining that what’s happening with the protests is “about more than statues and history.
 Those who control the symbols of political discourse can dominate the culture and control the collective consciousness.”

 Well, yes—that’s why traditional historical narratives and the statues they celebrate are being challenged, Thurston!
 Because you have been dominating the culture and controlling the collective consciousness for a very long time, and others are demanding a turn.